schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/consulting.md

 ## Guidelines for Support

-Some guidelines for a quick response on [Stack Overflow] and the [SchemaCrawler issues page]:
+Some guidelines for a quick response on [Stack Overflow] and the [SchemaCrawler discussions page]:

 - Please explain the issue briefly, and specify the versions of SchemaCrawler, Java, operating system, database, and JDBC driver that you are using
 - Provide the steps that you took to reproduce the issue, and any steps that you took to solve the issue
 - Zip and attach the SchemaCrawler debug logs, which can be obtained by running